 Example Results from an IVF Due Date Calculator

 To give you a better picture of how an IVF due date calculator usually works, here are two different sample scenarios.
 In each of these scenarios, the women conceived in different ways, but the timing of each conception is very close.
 Notice how the due date is different based on similar information.
-But every patient is different, so due date of IVF given are approximate.
-The date on this IVF due date calculator are not intended to be a substitute for professional medical diagnosis or advice.
+But every patient is different, so the due date of IVF given are approximate.
+The date on this IVF due date calculator is not intended to be a substitute for professional medical diagnosis or advice.

 Scenario A: IVF Using own fresh eggs with ICSI

 In Scenario A, a woman is using her own fresh eggs with ICSI, which were retrieved on May 8, 2016.
-Even without knowing which day the embryos or blastocysts will be transferred back into her uterus, she can use the calculator and input date of egg retrieval to determine IVF due date.
+Even without knowing which day the embryos or blastocysts will be transferred back into her uterus, she can use the calculator and input the date of egg retrieval to determine IVF due date.

 Egg retrieval date: